fsantanna-no/ce0-old/doc/memory.md

 ```

 We distinguish a strong reference from a pointer in the sense that the former
-owns the value and does not use [pointer operations](TODO) to manipulate it.
+owns the actual value and does not require [pointer operations](TODO) to
+manipulate it.

 ## Ownership and Borrowing

-The ownership and borrowing of dynamically allocated values must follow a set
+*Ce* imposes that the ownership and borrowing of recursive data types adhere to
-of rules:
+a set of rules as follows:

-1. Every allocated constructor has a single owner at any given time.
+1. Every allocated constructor has exactly a single owner at any given time.
 Not zero, not two or more.
     - The owner is a variable that lives in the stack and reaches the allocated value.
 2. When the owner goes out of scope, the allocated memory is automatically
    deallocated.
 3. Ownership can be transferred in three ways:
-    - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
+    - Assigning the current owner to another variable, which becomes the new owner (e.g. `set new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
-    - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
+    - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `set new = f()`).
-4. When transferring ownership, the original owner is assigned its empty subcase.
+4. When transferring ownership, the original owner is automatically assigned its empty subcase.
-5. Ownership cannot be transferred to the current owner subtree.
+5. Ownership cannot be transferred to the current owner's subtree (e.g. `set x.1 = x`).
-6. Ownership cannot be transferred with an active pointer in scope.
+6. Ownership cannot be transferred with an active pointer to it in scope.
 7. A pointer cannot escape or survive outside the scope of its owner.

 All rules are verified at compile time, i.e., there are no runtime checks or